 We have six well-resourced teaching laboratories in which qualified Biologists deliver a balanced curriculum of investigative and theoretical learning, supported by highly experienced technicians.
 Biology is an incredibly popular subject in College, in which theoretical exploration, practical experience and research opportunities are all encouraged, providing an excellent preparation for university study.

 Guest speakers visit regularly to offer their expertise, advice and knowledge on a range of biological areas.
 Girls also benefit from field trips, with destinations and activities such as marine and freshwater ecological investigations in Dorset and voluntary overseas expeditions to highly bio-diverse habitats.

 The curriculum is complemented by a selection of clubs and societies.
-Girls can learn about anatomy and musculature in Facial Reconstruction club, and budding medics can hone their skills via the dissection club in Year 12.
+Girls complete their own projects in Biotechnology club, most recently growing bacterial cellulose in the lab to make clothing and budding medics can hone their skills via the dissection club in Year 12.
 There is also a thriving Psychology Society run within the department.

 Girls are introduced to a range of biological concepts and are encouraged to develop a foundation of observational and practical skills.

 Girls study the Edexcel iGCSE Biology qualification.